CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

     ![](./media/9.png "Lab Environment")

-## Create custom location of Arc Cluster.
+## Create a custom location on the Azure Arc-enabled Kubernetes cluster.

+   Custom Locations provides administrators a way to deploy Azure Arc data services and other Azure Arc-enabled services to their own locations, similar to Azure locations.

 1. Now run the below command to enable features to create the custom location: